-Washington County’s 2018 use represents a 30% decrease in per capita water use since 2000.
+Washington County’s 2019 water use represents a more than 30% decrease in per capita water use since 2000.
 The district is committed to ongoing conservation as part of the county’s comprehensive, long-term water supply plan.

 Washington County’s Water Supply Plan through 2060